svgeesus/ondesModulaire/offsets/offsets.md

 | Fin1 | PCV4 | Fin2 |
 | Fout1 | Pitch | Fout2 |

+### Panel dimensions

 PCB plus multiturn pot is 110.49mm tall.
 128.5 -110.49 = 18.01 /2 = 9mm (0.35") for top and bottom for rails, mounting holes.

+Panel center at 20mm.
+Jacks at 7.3mm, 20mm, 32.7mm

-Jack centers at 0.35" 0.90" 1.45" from bottom of PCB = 0.7" 1.25" 1.8" from bottom of panel.
+Jack centers at 0.35" 0.90" 1.45" from bottom of PCB = 0.7" 1.25" 1.8" from bottom of panel (4.30" 3.75" 3.20" = **109.22mm 95.25mm 81.28mm** from top).
 Jacks spaced on 0.5" centers horizontally.

-Pot, switch centers spaced  0.5" horizontally, 0.7" then 0.7 + 0.55= 1.25" above top jack center = 2.50", 3.05" from bottom of panel.
+Pot, switch centers spaced  0.5" horizontally, 0.7" then 0.7 + 0.55= 1.25" above top jack center = 2.50", 3.05" from bottom of panel (2.50", 1.95" = **63.50mm, 49.53mm** from top).
+0.5 from left and right PCB edges = 1.5" across overall =38.1mm.
+0.95mm from PCB edge to panel edge. **13.65mm, 26.35mm** from left panel edge.

-Trimmer access holes are 0.55" above top pot center = 3.60" from bottom of panel.
-1.20" centers horizontally.
+Trimmer access holes are 0.55" above top pot center = 3.60" from bottom of panel (1.40" = *35.56mm* from top).
+1.20" centers horizontally = 4.76mm from each panel edge **but adjust for the inaccurage Eagle footprint** so reduce X by 1.14mm, shift Y by 0.95mm towards bottom.
+So hole centres at **3.62mm, 36.51mm** and **34.1mm, 36.51mm**

 Chamfered holes.
 Find out suitable diameters.

-Multiturn center 1.10" above top pot center = 4.15" from bottom of panel.
+Multiturn center 1.10" above top pot center = 4.15" from bottom of panel (0.85" = **21.59mm** from top).

+## Knobs

+Maybe [‘Erica Synths’ style Knobs – 6.35mm Shaft](https://www.thonk.co.uk/shop/erica-knobs-6-35mm-shaft/) with the smallest size (20mm dia) for the filter offsets *No, too big for the smaller ones* and largest (28mm dia) for the ultrafine *will work ok*.

+[Davies 1900 clone](https://www.thonk.co.uk/shop/1900h-round/) (12mm diameter, the ones for the 6.35mm round shafts) for the filter offset knobs (because the switches are stupidly close to the knobs on the v0.1PCB) and then maybe the [MXR style]() for the larger one *(no, only D-shaft)* or [Davies Skirted Knobs](https://www.thonk.co.uk/shop/davies-skirted-knobs/) 1913BW Bold Large which is 28.45mm diameter (skirt).
+Black only, unfortunately.

 ## PCB